aliyun/terraform-provider-alicloud/website/docs/r/alb_listener.html.markdown

 The acl_config supports the following:

-* `acl_relations` - (Optional, Available 1.136.0+) The ACLs that are associated with the listener.
+* `acl_relations` - (Optional, Available since v1.136.0) The ACLs that are associated with the listener.
 See [`acl_relations`](#acl_config-acl_relations) below for details.
-* `acl_type` - (Optional, Available 1.136.0+) The type of the ACL.
+* `acl_type` - (Optional, Available since v1.136.0) The type of the ACL.
 Valid values: `White` Or `Black`. `White`: specifies the ACL as a whitelist.
 Only requests from the IP addresses or CIDR blocks in the ACL are forwarded.
 Whitelists apply to scenarios where only specific IP addresses are allowed to access an application.
 Risks may occur if the whitelist is improperly set.
 After you set a whitelist for an Application Load Balancer (ALB) listener, only requests from IP addresses that are added to the whitelist are distributed by the listener.
 If the whitelist is enabled without IP addresses specified, the ALB listener does not forward requests. `Black`: All requests from the IP addresses or CIDR blocks in the ACL are denied.
 The blacklist is used to prevent specified IP addresses from accessing an application.
 If the blacklist is enabled but the corresponding ACL does not contain IP addresses, the ALB listener forwards all requests.

 ### `acl_config-acl_relations`

 The acl_relations supports the following:

-* `acl_id` - (Optional, Available 1.136.0+) Snooping Binding of the Access Policy Group ID List.
+* `acl_id` - (Optional, Available since v1.136.0) Snooping Binding of the Access Policy Group ID List.
 * `status` - (Optional) The status of the ACL relation.

 ### `access_log_tracing_config`